openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/apis/tags/pet_api/find_pets_by_status.md

 Set auth info by setting ApiConfiguration.security_scheme_info to a dict where the key is the below security scheme quoted name, and the value is an instance of the linked component security scheme class.
+Select the security index by setting ApiConfiguration.security_index_info or by passing in security_index into the endpoint method.
 See how to do this in the code sample.
 - these securities are specific to this to this endpoint

 | Security Index | Security Scheme to Scope Names |